snghakanksha/snghakanksha/README.md

 ## Currently

-Learning Snowflake properly — not just the syntax but understanding why things are designed the way they are.
+Learning Snowflake properly, not just the syntax but understanding why things are designed the way they are.
 Also improving DAX for more complex Power BI reporting.